statechannels/statechannels/packages/server-wallet/docs/index.md

 ### Approval

-Approval will be _automatic_ if the objective is spawned via 1.
-Otherwise, if it is spawned via 2, the app will be notified of a new objective and invited to approve it.
+Approval will be _automatic_ if the objective is created via 1.
+Otherwise, if it is created via 2, the app will be notified of a new objective and invited to approve it.

 To approve an objective is to transfer ownership of those channels to the objective for the lifetime of the objective or until another more important objective is approved that takes ownership.
 This means that updates cannot be made to a channel in the scope of an approved objective that is still alive.
 This includes updates by any other objectives as well as explicit updates from the app.